Freddie and the Dreamers: History

 Their eponymous debut album was released in the United Kingdom in 1963, peaking at number five in the UK Albums Chart and reaching number 19 in the US albums chart on 22 May 1965.
 It was the only LP by the group to chart in America; their subsequent four albums in the UK failed to chart.

-On stage, the group performed rehearsed, synchronised wacky dance routines.
+On stage, the group performed rehearsed, synchronised comedic dance routines.
+Their best-known routine was the Freddie, a jumping jack-like dance which they performed onstage at the Ed Sullivan Show and became a short-lived fad.
 They appeared in four British films: What a Crazy World with Joe Brown, Just for You, Cuckoo Patrol with Kenneth Connor and Victor Maddern and Every Day's A Holiday (US title Seaside Swingers) with Mike Sarne, Ron Moody and John Leyton.

 Between 1968 and 1973, Garrity and Birrell appeared in the UK ITV children's show Little Big Time, a zany music/talent/adventure show with audience participation.

 Garrity and Birrell formed a new version of Freddie and the Dreamers in the mid-1970s, releasing three albums on the Arny's Shack label in 1976, 1978 and 1983, although Birrell had left before the third release.